digbmc/coll-news-site/_projects/data.md

   <script type="text/javascript" src="https://cdn.jsdelivr.net/npm//vega-lite@4.8.1"></script>
   <script type="text/javascript" src="https://cdn.jsdelivr.net/npm//vega-embed@6"></script>

-Our team scraped OCR text and metadata from each College News issue between 1914 and 1968 on the Tri-College Digital Collections website.
-We then performed text cleaning and analysis of the corpus using Natural Language Processing (NLP), which is a branch of artificial intelligence that allows computers to understand, interpret, and manipulate human language.
-The [Natural Language Toolkit (NLTK)](https://www.nltk.org/) platform permitted us to derive patterns, context, and topics of interest from the text corpus.

 <div class="figure justify-content-center"><div id="vis"></div></div>

 This visualization, created with the Python library [Altair](https://altair-viz.github.io/), displays the word count of each issue.
 Visitors can discover more information by hovering over any data point on the graph, which will reveal the issue date, volume, number, quantity of words, and object ID.
 Click on a point to be redirected to the College News issue on the [Tri-College Libraries Digital Collections database](https://digitalcollections.tricolib.brynmawr.edu/collections/bryn-mawr-college-news), which includes the TIFF image scan of the issue, transcript text, and additional metadata.